-The Priority Setting Forum contributes to ensuring the program is in line with the CGRGs key principle of collaboration and partnership.
+The forum contributes to ensuring the grant program is in line with the CGRGs' key principle of collaboration and partnership.
 It will help government to deliver open, transparent and equitable access to grants.
 It will also help ensure the relevance and impact of the grant opportunity by allowing industry to work together to identify priorities.

-The Priority Setting Forum also contributes to ensuring the program is in line with the CGRGs key principle of achieving value with relevant money.
+The forum also contributes to ensuring the grant program is in line with the CGRGs' key principle of achieving value with relevant money.
 The CGRGs explain that the objective of the selection process is to select grant activities that best represent value with relevant money in the context of the objectives and outcomes of the grant opportunity.
-The forum is an efficient and economical method for conducting a needs analysis before the selection process in order to identify the highest priority grant activities, consistent with the intended government policy outcomes (see section 14 - Consultation).
+The forum is an efficient and economical method for conducting a needs analysis before the selection process in order to identify the highest priority grant activities, consistent with the intended government policy outcomes.